ACIC-Africa/metasploitable3/SSH_Bruteforce.md

-# SSH Bruteforce with Hydra
+# SSH Bruteforce with thc-hydra

 1. After extracting credentials from the Payroll Application, use the credentials to run a bruteforce attack.